dappcenter/5G/README.md

 git clone https://github.com/5G-Cash/5G.git
 # Depending on your setup you may need to modify permissions (OPTIONAL)
 chmod -R +x 5G/
-# Change directories to the newly created buck directory
+# Change directories to the newly created 5G directory
 cd 5G
 # Build the 5G application
 ./autogen.sh